-- 34.1 For undergraduates and part-time postgraduate students, the Board of Examiners agree marks as final in the year in which they are obtained. - 34.2 The Board of Examiners for final year students is responsible for determining the award of degree.
+- 37.1 For undergraduates and postgraduate students, the Board of Examiners agree marks as final in the year in which they are obtained. - 37.2 The Board of Examiners for final year students is responsible for determining the award of degree.
 The Board of Examiners, in determining final classifications and awards, may exercise discretion by taking into account special circumstances.
-See taught assessment regulation 40. - 34.3 The Board of Examiners approves a single mark for each component of assessment for which marks are to be released; the released marks are the final marks used by the Board of Examiners when determining the overall result for the course.
-Rounding of marks is only done when the marks are finalised.
-Provisional marks which are released to students are not rounded. - 34.4 Students are informed of the status of the marks released and are reminded that the Board of Examiners, in determining the final marks or award, may have exercised discretion by taking into account additional relevant information. - 34.5 The assessment results published on the student record system are the official results of the University.
+See taught assessment regulation 43. - 37.3 The Board of Examiners approves a single mark for each component of assessment for which marks are to be released; the released marks are the final marks used by the Board of Examiners when determining the overall result for the course.
+Rounding of marks is only done when the marks are finalised. - 37.4 Students are informed of the status of the marks released and are reminded that the Board of Examiners, in determining the final marks or award, may have exercised discretion by taking into account additional relevant information. - 37.5 The assessment results published on the student record system are the official results of the University.